NOAA-SWPC/OVATION/README.md

 ## Prerequisites

+1. An "ovation" user and group with gid and uid's of 1015 are required on the target host - best to deploy in the ovation user's home directory
 1. This project contains a .devcontainer directory for VS Code -- opening the main project folder in VS Code will give the option to develop in a container

 ## Environment variables